Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Side note: brown rice is a little better than white rice with a GI of 58 (intermediate).
 It has 34 g of carbs per serving, giving it a GL of 20 (borderline high).
 So brown rice doesn’t make the cut for inclusion in the HD but it’s less harmful than its white rice cousin.

 Before we move on, let’s add one other foundational element of the HD to the conversation.
 One serving of cooked farro contains a whopping 7 g of fiber.
 It has a low GI (45) and 37 g of total carbs which gives it an intermediate GL value of 13.5.
-Like black rice, farro is full of nutrients while remaining a low-glycemic food and it mixes well with other healthy foods making it a foundational element.
+Like black rice, farro is full of nutrients while remaining a low-glycemic food and it mixes well with other healthy foods making it a foundational element of the HD.

 The HD is rich in foods that have low GI, low/intermediate GL, and are high in fiber and/or resistant starch.